vpuru/animationapp/STRIPE_SETUP_INSTRUCTIONS.md

 - **Issue**: Payment tracking fields not found
 - **Solution**: Ensure database migration was run successfully

+### Apple Pay Not Appearing

+- **Issue**: Apple Pay option not showing in payment form
+- **Solution**: Check the following:
+  - Device supports Apple Pay (Safari on macOS/iOS or Chrome with Apple Pay enabled)
+  - Domain is verified in Stripe Dashboard (for production)
+  - Payment intent includes `apple_pay` in `payment_method_types`
+  - User has Apple Pay set up on their device

 ## 9. Support and Resources